 The business seemed to “take off’ almost immediately; their first summer (1991) they had 80% occupancy, spurring plans for the second cabin.
 And then another one.
 Back in the day, Steve and Liz had eight cabins that made up the business, each situated on its own land without neighbors.
 All eight were hand built, and kept remote and secluded a place where people can be alone in the wilderness.
 A place to unwind, reconnect and reflect.
 Part of their vision was to be “but a portage away from the BWCA,” increasing the options for exploring this unique area.

-The success of our business is directly attributable to our many wonderful customers who not only return year after year, but also spread the word of our Hideaways to their friends, relatives, and coworkers.
+Steve and Liz attribute the success of their business to their many wonderful customers who not only return year after year, but also spread the word of our Hideaways to their friends, relatives, and coworkers.

 We assumed the business in 2016 and are continuing to strive to offer our guests a wilderness refuge where time slows down and people can reconnect with themselves, their families and nature.